Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

 ### Templates

-An internationalized website means that the user interface is translated into several languages.
+An internationalized site means that the user interface is translated into several languages.

 In a template, all strings that are language dependent must be passed through `trans` filter.